Dimensional Analysis in Statistical Modelling: Transforming quantities

-{\bf Remark.} The justification above for the switch from a ratio-- to an interval--scale can be turned into a simple approximation that may help with the interpretation of the data.
-To elaborate, suppose interest lies in comparing two values of $ X $ that lie in the a ratio scale with $ a < x_1 < x_2$ for a known $ a $.
-Interest lies in the relative size of these quantities, i.e. on $ r = x_2 / x_1$.
-It is easily seen that an approximation to $ r $ may be found throught a Taylor expansion involving the differences $ (x_2 - x_1)/a $ and $ (x_2/a - 1) $ provided the latter is small enough. .1in
+We illustrate the difficulties that can arise when an interval-scale is misused in a hypothetical experiment where measurements are made on a ratio-scale, with serious consequences.

-Now we turn to other issues that arise with the use of more complex transformations of $ X $ than mere rescaling of the data but we review and important distinction two types of functions that are used to make such transformations.
+\begin{example} The justification above for the switch from a ratio to an interval-scale can be turned into a simple approximation that may help with the interpretation of the data.
+To elaborate, suppose interest lies in comparing two values of $ X $, $x_1$ and $x_2$, that lie in a ratio-scale with $0 < a < x_1 < x_2$ for a known $ a $.
+Interest lies in the relative size of these quantities i.e. on $ r = x_2 / x_1$.
+An approximation to $ r $ through the first order Taylor expansion of $x_2/x_1$ at $(x_1,x_2)=(a,a)$ yields $r \approx 1+ (x_2 - x_1)/a $, thus providing an approximation to $r$ on an interval-scale.
+For instance, with $a=120cm, ~x_1=150 cm,$ and $x_2=180 cm$, the ratio is $r=1.20$ and the approximation, $1.25$.
+Both are unitless.
+This points to the potential value of rescaled ratio data when a Gaussian approximation is to be used for the sampling distribution of a quantity on a ratio-scale. \end{example}